cocotb/cocotb/documentation/source/task_bfms.rst

 Using BFMs from Python
 ======================
-Available BFM instances are registered with the ``cocotb.BfmMgr`` class.
+Available BFM instances are registered with the :class:`cocotb.BfmMgr` class.
 Static methods provide access to the list of available BFMs, and the ``find_bfm`` method accepts a regular expression to find a BFM based on its HDL instance path.